Gardening for Absolute Beginners

 This is a method of adding layers of organic material that will sink down and compost over a surprisingly short time and result in a very rich, healthy environment for your plants.
 It will get rid of the grass while improving the soil and supporting all the life in there working for you.

 With the sheet mulch method you can easily shape your garden any way you like.
 The straight row method that most gardeners use to lay out their plants is actually the least efficient use of land.
 Look up keyhole and mandala gardening for some ideas on alternative garden layout that makes better use of space and is also more aesthetically pleasing.
+For more on how to create and maintain a keyhole garden, the Gardening Mentor has detailed information.

 Planting your own garden can be a deeply satisfying and healthful pursuit, even for the smallest ones (gardens and people, that is!).
 You choose what you put into it; you choose what you get out of it.
 A small, initial effort can result in a relaxing, not-too-time-consuming hobby, a full-blown personal obsession or even something that can change the world!